Present Value of Annuity Calculator

 What is an annuity?

 If you would like to evaluate an annuity, there are two aspects to be considered: the present and future value of the annuity.
 While we designed this calculator to determine the present value of annuities, we have also built a tool to help you calculate the future value of annuities; please find it here at our future value of annuity calculator.

 Types of annuities

 There are several ways to categorize annuities.
 You may hear about a life annuity, where payments are made for the remaining lifetime of the annuitant (the person who receives the annuity payments).
 Since this kind of annuity is paid only under a specific condition (i.e., the annuitant is still alive), it is known as a contingent annuity.
-If the contract defines the period in advance, we call it a certain or guaranteed annuities.
+If the contract defines the period in advance, we call it a certain or guaranteed annuity.

 Annuities are further differentiated depending on the variability of their cash flows.
 There are fixed annuities, where the payments are equal, but also variable annuities, that you allow to accumulate and then invest based on several, tax-deferred options.
 You may also find equity-indexed annuities, where payments are adjusted by an index.

 We can differentiate annuities even further based on whether they are deferred or immediate annuities.
 Immediate annuities are specific financial constructions offered mostly by insurance companies where, following a lump sum payment, the annuitant starts to receive a monthly payment for the rest of his/her lifetime (or for a set of periods, such as 10 or 20 years).
 This type of annuity operates as a pension plan and is designed for people who are already retired and are looking for a guaranteed retirement income.